malaise/ada/README.txt

 packages that are based on X11 ('X_Mng', 'Con_Io', 'Afpx', 'Curve'...) for interactive testing.

-Many projects in 'usr' subdirectories also implement automatic tests that are launched by a local 'Test' script and fail on error.
+Many projects in subdirectories of 'usr' also implement automatic tests that are launched by a local 'Test' script and fail on error.

 Finally a 'Test' script in 'usr' lauches all the tests, which takes around 5 minutes.